pslisko/performa365docs/docs/howto/use_the_catalog.rst

 Use the Catalog
 ================

-All application roles can view and browse the catalog but some functionalities are only enabled to users with a specific role.
+All application roles can browse the catalog however some additional, management features are only enabled to users with a specific role, as described below.

 About
 ******